 Minimum income levels

-The present minimum income levels for doctoral students (valid from November 1 2017):
+The current minimum income levels are (valid from November 1 2017):

-The minimum income levels are calculated based on the salary ladder for doctoral studentship (doktorandanställning), minus tax deductions according to the table of Solna municipality.
+The amounts are calculated on the basis of the doctoral salary ladder, less tax deductions as per the tax table for Solna municipality.

-Complementary funding, either through temporary employment (as defined in the ALVA rules) or through a complementary scholarship, must always be worked out in consultation with the department’s human resources officer and/or administrative manager.
+Supplementary financing, such as ALVA employment for a number of months each year or a top-up scholarship, must always be worked out in consultation with the department’s human resources director and/or administrative manager.

 Social benefits for doctoral students with external scholarships

-Scholarship holders are not employed by KI, and do not therefore have the same rights in terms of pensions, subsistence allowances, health promotion reimbursements, etc. Nor do they have any formally regulated holiday entitlement.
+Scholarship holders are not employed at KI and therefore do not have the same rights regarding pension, expense allowances, health and wellness allowance, etc. or any formally regulated holiday entitlement.

-According to the Higher Education Ordinance (Chapter 1, section 11c), KI shall provide insurance cover at Kammarkollegiet for doctoral students whose studies are funded through a stipend.
-The insurance shall apply when the doctoral student's stipend is reduced due to absence from studies in the case of illness or parental leave.
+Chapter 1 section 11c of the Higher Education Ordinance provides that a higher education institution shall provide insurance cover through an agreement with the Legal, Financial and Administrative Services Agency for doctoral students whose studies are financed by stipends (scholarships).
+This insurance is to apply when the doctoral student’s stipend ceases to be paid because of absence from study on the grounds of illness or parental leave.

-Scholarship holders have no formally regulated vacation since they are not employed.
-The scope and time of the leave should be regulated in the scholarship holder's individual study plan.
+Scholarship holders have no formally regulated holiday entitlement since they are not employed.
+The length and dates of holidays should be regulated in the individual study plan.